kevinkchen1/DSC180A-Methodology-4/index.md

 ---

-## Quarter 2 Project Brainstorming
+## Quarter 2 Project Proposal Brainstorming

 **1. What is the most interesting topic covered in your domain this quarter?**